seewalker/philharmonia-samples/README.md

 ## The Samples Themselves
 Overtone requires ".wav" files, but the philharmonia website provides mp3s.
 I've gone through the work of converting them, and you can download the samples from [my google drive](https://drive.google.com/folderview?id=0B7GoGDjZUyZ5flIxOXNPN2VjdXl2ZXpzTGRQTE9OU3pJYmV4Vlg3VFZRd3hhek5lelNiUVU&usp=sharing)
 The library expects a directory structure with naming conventions like what you can download at that link.
-The sample's root directory can be anywhere on your filesystem, and the samples can be used if the `sampleroot` var in `sample_utils.clj` file points to it.
+The sample's root directory should be called 'phil-samples' and be placed in a directory called 'resources' in your project's root directory.

+Because 'require'ing sampled instruments takes a lot of I/O, you may find that it takes long enough to cause your runtime system to timeout.
+If you are using leiningen, a way around this is putting `:repl-options { :timeout large_number_here}` where `large_number_here` is greater than the default, which was 5000 the time I measured it.

 # Welcome Changes